tvytlx/antropic-hackthon-chattytutor/readme.md

 The main purpose of this project is to genereate a comic strip from a single word.

+NOTE: the backend code is not integrated with the frontend, because we deployed it manually on the GPU server.

 ## Generating the story

 check `claude.py`, the chain of thoughts's prompts is as follows: